 A lot of people don’t think of it but excessive weight also contributes to problems with snoring and sleep apnea.
 When a person is overweight, fat deposits in the neck and throat put pressure on the airway, contributing to sleep apnea, and tend to vibrate, exacerbating snoring problems.
-Sleep apnea dentists see this type of sleep apnea far too often and while there are several different ways to treat the condition, when it comes to obesity-related sleep apnea, part of the treatment should be to lose weight which will at least mitigate some of the symptoms unless there are other underlying causes.
+Sleep apnea dentists see this type of sleep apnea far too often and while there are several different ways to treat the condition, when it comes to obesity-related Causes Of Sleep Apnea Omahasleep apnea, part of the treatment should be to lose weight which will at least mitigate some of the symptoms unless there are other underlying causes.
 But as it stands more and more Americans are becoming obese especially the young generation.

 To target younger aged children in hopes of slowing down what some people consider an epidemic of obesity, San Francisco has decided to do away with fast food meant for children.
 The city has passed a bill that bans Happy Meals and calls for the well-known fast food chain McDonalds to find ways to offer a healthier meal option.
 This includes lower calories, lower fat, and provided fruits and vegetables.